 It can be very frustrating when your hard wax keeps breaking, especially when you feel you are doing everything right and for some reason, your wax just isn’t havin’ it.

 Whether you are still learning how to use hard wax, are still fine-tuning your technique, or you’re trying out Nova for the first time… we have the answers for you.
 We’re breakin’ down why this is happening and crackin’ the code for you so your technique will be perfect every time!

 Nova Wax is a luxurious hard wax that was masterfully crafted by esthetician Liz Lugo, of Brows By Liz, to combat all the issues she has experienced with wax over the years.
 There was not a single formula out there that was perfect for her, so she decided she wanted to create it for herself and all her fellow hard wax lovers.

 A High-quality hard wax means that you are going to have an optimal texture: creamy and soft, easy to apply and easy to pull off without it cracking.
 The results are simply levels above other hard waxes on the market, especially when used properly.

-Nova Wax is an advanced hybrid hard wax formula so there is a bit of a learning curve even for the most seasoned professionals.
-However, we are passionate about providing you with the tools you need to truly experience the Nova Difference.
+Nova Wax is an advanced hybrid hard wax formula, so there is a bit of a learning curve even for the most seasoned professionals.
+However, we are passionate about providing you with the educational material and tools you need to truly have exceptional results to experience the Nova Difference.
 Our wax is more than just a product, it is an experience.

 If you are just joining the Nova Family or are thinking about entering our galaxy, it is so important to experiment with the formula on yourself before trying it on others.
 Nova Wax is a professional stripless wax, so if hard wax is new to you it’s definitely necessary to make technique adjustments for application and removal.